Go Back

 • Use an aluminum free baking powder for a better taste (and a healthier muffin!)

-• Try whole wheat pastry flour or white whole wheat flour for a lighter, fluffier muffin.
+• Substitute the all-purpose flour with gluten free flour for a gluten free alternative.
+Try whole wheat pastry flour or white whole wheat flour for a lighter muffin with more whole grains.

 • These muffins are higher in sugar and are more of a healthy treat.
 To turn them into a true breakfast meal, cut the sugar in this recipe by half.
 You'll still end up with a slightly sweet muffin that can be eaten every day for breakfast!